AdobeDocs/commerce-knowledge-base.en/help/faq/general/fastly-origin-cloaking-enablement-faq.md

 ---
 # Fastly origin cloaking enablement FAQ

-This FAQ discusses common questions about Fastly origin cloaking enablement in Adobe Commerce (that has been fully implemented as of 2021.)
+This FAQ discusses common questions about [!DNL Fastly] origin cloaking enablement in Adobe Commerce (that has been fully implemented as of 2021).

 ## What is Fastly origin cloaking?